Creating a Source Plugin

 At a high-level, a source plugin:

-- Ensures local data is synced with its source and is 100% accurate.
+- Ensures the data in the Gatsby DB is synced with the latest updates from its source

-- Creates nodes with accurate media types, human-readable types, and accurate contentDigests.
+- Creates nodes (Gatsby’s name for an object) with accurate media types, human-readable types, and accurate contentDigests

 A source plugin is a regular npm package.
 It has a